DavidFRibeiro/CIS-277/README.md

 # CIS-277
 Some projects and problems from CIS-277.
-Feel free to add.
+Feel free to add, edit and post your own.